Flagsmith/flagsmith/SECURITY.md

 Please report any security issues you discovered to support[at]flagsmith[dot]com

-We will assess the risk, plus make a fix available before we create a GitHub issue.
+We will assess the risk and make a fix available before creating a Github issue, where appropriate.

 Thank you for your contribution.